 Favorite Eugene restaurant: I’m still getting to know the amazing food scene in Eugene.
 You can get different types of food from all over the world and the area right on campus.
 One of my favorite restaurants thus far is The Bier Stein because it has a great macaroni and cheese.
 Growing up in Wisconsin I really like my cheese!

-If I didn’t work in admissions, I’d be: One of my grandfathers was a cook for the king of Nepal, and both my grandfathers were bakers.
+If I didn’t work at the UO: One of my grandfathers was a cook for the king of Nepal, and both my grandfathers were bakers.
 Though I didn’t learn to cook or bake from them directly, I’d open a bakery with different sweets from around the world to honor their legacy and hard work.

 Quote to live by: My own personal motto is “What I know today is not what I need to know tomorrow.”
 In my line of work, things are constantly changing and I always have to be ready for whatever may happen—whether it’s in my office, or across the world.